 Mesh LogoMesh

-Connect the client's wallet and obtain their address and UTXOs.
+Connect the user's browser wallet and get their address and UTxOs:

 import { BrowserWallet } from '@meshsdk/core';